-- Your own time (how long you are prepared to work on your website in order to see SEO results – this can take months of hard work!)
+- Your own time (how long you are prepared to work on your website to see SEO results – this can take months of hard work!)

-- Offer that you are promoting (some of them will just not convert on SEO but will convert on PPC, and vice versa)
+- Offer that you are promoting (some affiliate products will not convert well on SEO but will convert on PPC, and vice versa)

-- Restrictions (some offers specifically do not allow SEO or Paid traffic.
-Some paid traffic sources do not accept certain offers/niches)
+- Restrictions (some affiliate programs specifically do not allow running paid traffic to their offer and some paid traffic sources do not accept running affiliate links through their platform)

-Paid ads can be done through a variety of channels, including search engines, social media platforms, and display networks.
+Paid ads can be done through a variety of channels, including:

 How Paid Ads Work?